wayneagl/playbook/README.md

 - If you want coffee, ask others (including your bosses) and order together

 ## Top Level Management
-Steven Yap is the CEO and CTO of Futureworkz.
+Steven Yap is the CEO and CTO of Agilelab.
 Primary main responsibilities:
 - To train 10 XP coders
 - To provide IT and business consultation to clients
-- To ensure a growing working environment in Futureworkz
+- To ensure a growing working environment in Agilelab
-- To provide vision and direction for Futureworkz
+- To provide vision and direction for Agilelab

-Lawrence is the COO + CFO of Futureworkz.
+Lawrence is the COO + CFO of Agilelab.
 Primary main responsibilities:
-- To manage the financial status of Futureworkz
+- To manage the financial status of Agilelab
 - To manage the Vietnam operations

-Changs is the CMO of Futureworkz.
+Changs is the CMO of Agilelab.
 Primary main responsibilities:
 - To develop new business units
 - To provide IT and business consultation to clients
 - To ensure a viable marketing and sales process

-Sujata is the Project Manager of Futureworkz.
+Sujata is the Project Manager of Agilelab.
 Primary main responsibilities:
 - To ensure project development is on track
 - To resolve project development conflicts

-James is the Lead Software Engineer of Futureworkz.
+James is the Lead Software Engineer of Agilelab.
 Primary main responsibilities:
 - To guide & support the technical aspects of projects
 - To support the continuous education of coders
-- To push new technologies adoption in Futureworkz
+- To push new technologies adoption in Agilelab

 ## Project Engagement Rule
-Futureworkz will only engage a project if
+Agilelab will only engage a project if
 - the project will enhance our reputation in the industry
 - the project enhance our knowledge capital in terms of implementing new technologies
 - the project is profitable to the company